doc-jones/GCP-nightly-setup/README.md

 There are two issues with dependencies that I found with setting up *nightly* on Win10.
 First, it requires Microsoft Visual Studio C++ Tools which comes with GBs of data and sencond the Win10 scripts require use of the nightly-x86_64-pc-windows-msvc toolchain.
 There is a known and well reported issue with using the msvc toolchain the the recommended fix is the use gcc instead with this command:  rustup install toolchain nightly-x86_64-pc-windows-gnc.

-The problem is that MS Visual Sudio continually switches back to the `msvc` toochain and that causes Rust *night* to fail to compile.
+The problem is that MS Visual Sudio continually switches back to the `msvc` toochain and that causes Rust *nightly* to fail to compile.

 # Usage